nida78/wp-wiki-tooltip/README.md

 * a new version of Tooltipster plugin was released that leads to some programmatic and design changes
 * a preview for every tooltip designs is available at options page now

-## [1.7.0 - C2H5NO2 | Glycine]
-*Release Date - October 22nd, 2016*

-* you can set if tooltips are triggered by click or hover
-* a minimum screen width can defined that is necessary to enable tooltips

 # Upgrade Notice

 ## General